 Which VPNs Are the Fastest?

 You can find more about this in our guide on the fastest VPNs.
-The first place goes to IVPN, which has the fastest average download and uploads speeds.
-You’ll also want to check out VPNs such as Private Internet Access and ProtonVPN.
-Each of these comes with its strengths and weaknesses, so we recommend you to read these reviews carefully before making the purchase.
+The first place goes to Surfshark, which has the fastest average download and uploads speeds.
+You'll also want to check out VPNs such as NordVPN and ExpressVPN.

 Which VPN Has the Most Servers?